"No hire, no fire" job market may no longer be a thing as big companies announce mass layoffs

 But, he added, "These larger corporate downsizings are happening at a time when there aren't many job openings."

-That means some workers who lose their jobs may struggle to find new employment, experts say.
-As a result, the ranks of long-term unemployed people, or those who have been searching for work for more than six months, are predicted to rise even higher from its August figure of almost 2 million, its highest level since 2022.
+That means some workers who lose their jobs could struggle to find new employment, experts say.
+As a result, the ranks of long-term unemployed people, or those who have been searching for work for more than six months, are predicted to rise even higher from its August figure of almost 2 million, the highest level since 2022.

 What's impacting the labor market?

-Employers are cutting jobs due to several factors, experts say, ranging from artificial intelligence to uncertainty in the economy.
+Employers are cutting jobs due to several factors, experts say, ranging from artificial intelligence to economic uncertainty.
 Earlier this year, Amazon CEO Andy Jassy said the e-commerce giant's investment in AI tools would allow the company to trim its human workforce as the business becomes more efficient.

 "Amazon really pointed to robotics, AI and new technology — and being on the cutting edge of that technology — for shifting jobs," Challenger said.

-About one-quarter of tech workers said they had experienced layoffs or role eliminations due to AI adoption during the past two years, according to a new study from career site Indeed.
+About one-quarter of technology industry workers said they had experienced layoffs or role eliminations due to AI adoption during the past two years, according to a new study from career site Indeed.

-Other companies are holding off on hiring or cutting roles due to other factors.
+Other companies are holding off on hiring or are cutting jobs for other reasons.
 UPS cited the impact of the Trump administration's tariffs, as well as shipping declines from Amazon, its biggest customer, on its business.
 Amazon has been building its own delivery infrastructure, leading it to cut back on its use of UPS.

 On Monday, children's clothing brand Carter's said it is cutting 300 jobs, or 15% of its workforce, and closing 150 stores over the next three years due to higher costs from tariffs, which are import duties paid by U.S. companies to the federal government.

-The Trump administration has said that its tariffs would help protect U.S. manufacturing and return factory production stateside as businesses restore their operations.
+The Trump administration has said that its tariffs would help protect U.S. manufacturing and boost domestic production as businesses move their operations stateside.

 "We are moving more into a time where job security might be more precarious," Challenger said.